Biography

 Between 2007 and 2011 he was the UK Corporate Specialist in Heat Transfer at Rolls-Royce Aerospace where he held the senior heat transfer specialist role for projects involving turbines, fuel cells, nuclear power, fire modelling, manufacture, instrumentation, heat exchangers, power electronic cooling and combustion.

-He has published more than 190 refereed papers, supervised 28 D.Phil. doctoral graduates and is co-inventor for over 25 patents.
+He has published more than 230 papers, supervised 34 D.Phil. doctoral graduates and is co-inventor for over 25 patents.
 He directly supervises a group of 16 students and postdoctoral researchers.
 He is co-founder of two companies spun out from Oxford and consults in the field of heat exchangers, cooling technologies and zero carbon flight.
+He is a Fellow of St. Catherine’s College, St. Anne’s College, the Institute of Mechanical Engineering and the Royal Academy of Engineering.

 Most Recent Publications